+As students, we often wonder how to go about viva self introduction.
 A viva is basically a university examination in which students respond to questions, which are typically centred on a certain topic or subject.
-Even the most confident students went blank, resulting in a failed viva exam.
-Some examiners conduct vivas in order to disqualify as many pupils as possible.
-For many, viva is a source of anxiety and a difficult barrier.
+Even the most confident students go blank even before introducing themselves, resulting in a failed viva exam.
+Some examiners conduct vivas in order to disqualify as many pupils as possible, turning it into a source of anxiety and a difficult barrier.

 This Blog Includes: